 West Sussex,

 The ancient church of St Botolph serves the rural hamlet - it cannot truly be called a village - of Botolphs, near Bramber.
-In fact, you can make out the ruined tower of Bramber Castle from the chuchyard of St Botolphs.
-The building dates to about 950 AD, and Saxon construction can be seen in the south wall and chancel arch.
-The slender tower, though it looks Saxon, is actually a 13th century addition, as is the chancel, which replaced a Saxon apse.
+In fact, you can make out the ruined tower of Bramber Castle from the churchyard of St Botolphs.

 Annington Road,